Nenjo Docs

 MCP Integration

-Nenjo as an MCP server, platform tools by resource group, external MCP servers, and scope filtering.
+Nenjo as an MCP server, resource-family platform tools, agent subresource routing, external MCP servers, and scope filtering.

 Nenjo integrates with the Model Context Protocol (MCP) in two ways: as an MCP server that exposes platform tools, and as an MCP client that connects to external MCP servers.